leluque/spring-boot-thymeleaf-admin-lte2/README.md

 # spring-boot-thymeleaf-admin-lte2
-Bootstrap Admin LTE 2 as Spring Boot Project with Thymeleaf
+Bootstrap Admin LTE 2 as Spring Boot Project with Thymeleaf.
+It is a Maven project.